Anadea/anadea_blog/content/posts/setting-up-an-elixir-cluster-in-docker-swarm-with-distillery-and-libcluster/index.md

 ---
-title: Building Elixir Cluster with Docker Swarm, Distillery, Libcluster
+ceoTitle: Building Elixir Cluster with Docker Swarm, Distillery, Libcluster
+title: Setting up an Elixir Cluster in Docker Swarm with Distillery and Libcluster
+breadcrumbs: Setting up an Elixir Cluster in Docker Swarm with Distillery and Libcluster
+slug: setting-up-an-elixir-cluster-in-docker-swarm-with-distillery-and-libcluster
+draft: true
-publishDate: '2019-07-05T00:00:00Z'
+publishDate: 2019-07-05T00:00:00Z
-authors:
-- alexey-olefirenko
-description: In this tutorial we'll explore the creation of an Elixir app cluster that is run in Docker Swarm and does properly maintain node connectability as the swarm scales up and down.
 image: Docker-swarm-tutorial.jpg
 og_image: Docker-swarm-tutorial.jpg
+description: In this tutorial we'll explore the creation of an Elixir app cluster that is run in Docker Swarm and does properly maintain node connectability as the swarm scales up and down.
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors:
+  - alexey-olefirenko
 categories:
   - development
+industries: []
 ---
 In this tutorial we'll explore the creation of an Elixir app cluster that is run in Docker Swarm and does properly maintain node connectability as the swarm scales up and down.